vertesy/RoxygenReady/README.md

 - After compiling and installing you package,
-	- your functions have a working help
+	- your functions have a working help:

 ![](https://raw.githubusercontent.com/vertesy/RoxygenReady/master/Images/03.b.Final.png)

-- You can share it on **GitHub** and everyone can super easily install your package.
+- You can share your package on **GitHub**, and everyone can super easily install it.